ian-nai/FusionRoom/README.md

 # Fusion Room
 A repository of materials for the Fusion Room at the University of Texas at Austin's Center for Russian, East European, and Eurasian Studies.
+The Fusion Room is a makerspace and lab for innovation, collaboration, and exploration within the digital humanities and Slavic studies.

 ## REEES Digital Humanities and Open Access Resources
 ### https://github.com/ian-nai/REEES-Digital-Humanities